textpattern/textpattern.github.io/development/index.md

 Elements can be added to admin-side panels in two ways: as *new* elements, or as modifications to existing elements.
-Each panel has its own set of core callback parameters to work with, which are detailed in the [Admin-side user-interface callbacks](core-callbacks-reference#admin-side-callbacks) section of the [Core callbacks reference](/development/core-callbacks-reference).
+Each panel has its own set of core callback parameters to work with, which are detailed in the [Admin-side user-interface callbacks](/development/core-callbacks-reference#admin-side-callbacks) section of the [Core callbacks reference](/development/core-callbacks-reference).

 #### Adding new elements (without altering existing markup)